 Expert-informed human-AI collaboration in Radiology

-Problem: healthcare professionals find current Explainable Artificial intelligence (XAI) systems for diagnostic radiology confusing and hard to trust. further, different providers have different needs.
+Problem: current Explainable Artificial intelligence (XAI) systems for diagnostic radiology are confusing and hard to trust. further, different providers have different needs.

-Solution: develop the foundational knowledge necessary to inform the design of XAI explanations that can meet the needs of stakeholders at varying levels of expertise.
+Solution: develop the foundational knowledge necessary to design XAI explanations that can meet the needs of radiology stakeholders at varying levels of expertise.

 Funding provided by DARPA via NRL.